XPrathamesh96k/XPrathamesh96k/README.md

 - Successfully completed the training in Developer and Technology Job Simulation held by Accenture Forage.

 - Successfully completed the training in Data Analyst Job Simulation held by Quantium Forage.
+  --

+  **Summary** :-
+  -
+ Motivated and detail-oriented MCA student with database management and web technologies.
+Seeking a challenging role in a dynamic organization where I can apply my technical  skills, enhance my knowledge, and contribute to innovative projects while growing professionally in the field of IT.
+Quick learner with problem-solving and debugging skills.

+ -